Files

 - Dropdown: Enabled

-Click Next and select id as both the Value and Display.
+Click Next, then select "id" for both Value and Display.
 Click Import.

 https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=430263960&individual_id=<INDIVIDUAL EAGLE ID>

-We will use the Query String Parameters to break up the components of the URL.
+We will use query string parameters to split the URL components.
 Enter the following URL into the request URL field and set the method to GET:

 https://www.movebank.org/movebank/service/direct-read?